Skip to main content

 The last of Brian Getnick and Tanya Rubbak’s 6 volume archive of performance art and community in Los Angeles, Final Transmission is a book of intergenerational dialogue between artists, scholars and activists about what it means to transfer the skills, ideas and mysteries of performance through pandemic and crises.

-Final Transmission is available to pre-order now, with print and digital copies shipping in early May.
+Final Transmission is purchase on Unbound, with print and digital copies shipping in early May.
 We encourage US/Canadian customers seeking to purchase the printed book through Barnes and Noble to save on shipping costs.

 Co-published by NS and the Live Art Development Agency, 2021.